rachwo/Flow-pipeline/README.md

 This function reads the `Beads.csv` file stored on each acquisition day and generates a per-channel normalization factor based on sample median.
 The normalization beads should have been stained with the same flow cytometry mastermix for each sample, and thus the csv file should have the same column names as your samples. **NOTE:** In order for your bead file to be recognized, it must be saved as `Beads.csv`.

 Normalization is not performed on non-fluorescent parameters (i.e., FSC, SSC, or Time parameters).
-Normalization will not be performed on viability dyes provided that they were labelled as "DAPI" or "Live" during the sample acquisition steps.
+Normalization will not be performed on viability dyes provided that they were labelled as "DAPI", "Live", or "Viability" during the sample acquisition steps.
+Specific channels can also be removed (see `exclude` in the parameters below.)

 #### Parameters

 * `ref_bead_foldername` a character vector of the folder name containing the first acquisition timepoint (which will be used for normalization)

-* `bead_foldername` a character vector of the folder name containing the second acquisition timepoint (which will be normalized)

-* `bead_foldername2` *(optional)* a character vector of the folder name containing the third acquisition timepoint (which will be normalized)

 * `plot_norm` a logical value.
 If TRUE, normalized and unnormalized histograms will be produced for each channel and for each sample.
 Default is FALSE.

+* `exclude` a character vector of the channels you wish to exclude.
+For example c("CD8","CD7") will remove channels containing CD8 or CD7 in the channel name.

 ### 2. arcsinh transformation with ```cytoTrans```

 This function reads each csv file containing the exported flow cytometry data and merges each file according to the acquisition timepoint.
 Optional per-channel normalization will be performed if required.
 Arcsinh transformation (from the `flowCore` package) will also be performed.
+Specific channels may be removed from the UMAP plot using the `exclude` parameter as described below.
+By default, non-fluorescent channels such as FSC, SSC and Time are removed.
+Viability dyes are also removed provided that they are labelled as "DAPI", "Live", or "Viability".

 #### Parameters

-* `ref_flow_foldername` a character vector of the folder name containing the first acquisition timepoint

-* `flow_foldername_1` a character vector of the folder name containing the second acquisition timepoint

-* `flow_foldername_2` *(optional)* the name of the folder containing the third acquisition timepoint

 * `normalize` a logical value.
 If TRUE, per-channel normalization will be performed.
 Default is FALSE.
 Can only be run if cytoNorm was performed.

 * `plot_norm` a logical value.
 If TRUE, normalized and unnormalized histograms will be produced for each channel and for each sample.
 Default is FALSE.

+* `exclude` *(optional)* a character vector of the channels you wish to exclude from the UMAP plot.
+For example c("CD8","CD7") will remove channels containing CD8 or CD7 in the channel name.
+Note that this is not required if already specified when running cytoNorm.

 ### 3. Visualization with ```cytoUMAP```